elka1968/Supplier-Categorization/ProjectDescription.md

 • Conversion of character encodings to maintain data quality (Corrupt characters are translated correctlty to UTF-8 output).

-• Structuring of data outputs for clear and actionable reporting.
+• Structuring of data outputs for clear and actionable reporting such as duplicate counts, probability scores, and unique identifiers.

 • Efficient handling of a sizable database of 117k entries, focusing on the U.S. supplier subset.